KDE/documentation-develop-kde-org/HIG/source/components/navigation/pushbutton.rst

    set of related functions.
 -  Indicate the menu by a single downward-pointing triangle.
 -  Clicking the button will drop down the menu only.
--  Do not use the delayed menu button pattern.
+-  Don't use the delayed menu button pattern.

-Split button
+Split Button
 ^^^^^^^^^^^^

 .. image:: /img/Button_SplitButton.png